rism-digital/iiif-dashboard/README.md

 ```

 Use only the scheme and host, without a path or trailing slash.
 This ensures CORS is evaluated against the same origin from which users load the dashboard.
 In the repository’s Pages settings, select **GitHub Actions** as the publishing source and configure the custom domain there.

+For the standard project site at `https://rism-digital.github.io/iiif-dashboard/`, the browser origin—and the checker's built-in default—is `https://rism-digital.github.io`.
+The `/iiif-dashboard/` path is not part of an HTTP origin.

 ## Scope and limitations